 Hat and Mittens

 Protect those sweet little hands and ears from the cold when you are toddling through the snow and rain this winter.
-Hats and mittens are so easy to misplace so tucking an extra set in their christmas stockings is a great idea.
-The Alepo Winter Beanie and Mittens come in a variety of colors so you can choose your child’s favorite.
+Hats and mittens are so easy to misplace so tucking an extra set in their Christmas stockings is a great idea.
+This hat and mitten set from Carter’s comes in a variety of colors so you can choose your child’s favorite.

 Snacks are a must when heading out with a toddler in tow but as parents we also want to avoid any unnecessary messes.
 Enter the Squeasy Snacker!
 This refillable, reusable silicone pouch is the perfect size for packing smoothies, yogurt, applesauce or any soft food.
 Your kids can snack with confidence using this virtually mess-free pouch.